 Gentoo should be stored between 40°F and 115°F (4°C and 40°C).

-The shelf life of Gentoo is one year when stored at 75 °F (24 °C).
+The shelf life of Gentoo is two years when stored at 75 °F (24 °C).
 Storage at higher temperatures will shorten the shelf life.

 It is not recommended that Gentoo is divided into smaller containers.
 Gentoo is moisture sensitive and must be repackaged using a carefully controlled process.
 The mixing process and container choice will also affect the quality of the Gentoo.
 It is recommended that the appropriately sized set of Gentoo is ordered for the specific application.
 The use of quart kits is recommended for initial testing.